no-chris/chord-symbol/packages/chord-symbol/API.md

 </dd>
 <dt><a href="#FormattedChord">FormattedChord</a> : <code>Object</code></dt>
 <dd><p>Pre-rendered version of the chord with the main &quot;vertical quality&quot; and the chord changes.
-Intended to be used as building blocks of a rendered chord</p>
+Intended to be used as building blocks of a rendered chord The <code>symbol</code> property contains the default assembled rendering</p>
 </dd>
 <dt><a href="#ParserConfiguration">ParserConfiguration</a> : <code>Object</code></dt>
 <dd><p>Configuration of the chord parser</p>